 Edinburgh Festival, Bruckner Te Deum with Philippe Herreweghe © seenandheard-international.com Simon Thompson – 21 Aug.
 2012

 Besides his passion for opera also operatic performances are of great importance to him.
-His wide variety of repertoir covers Monteverdi to Mozart and Mendelssohn.
-He is invited from conductors such as Franz Welser-Möst, Andrew Manze, Daniel Harding, Thomas Hengelbrock, Fabio Luisi, Philippe Herreweghe, Marcus Creed, Trevor Pinnock, René Jacobs, Robin Ticciati and orchestras like Akademie für Alte Musik Berlin, Tonhalle-Orchestra Zurich, Philharmonic Zurich, Basel Chamber Orchestra, Bavarian Radio Symphony Orchestra, Symphony Orchestra of the Mitteldeutsche Rundfunk, Vienna Symphony, Cleveland Orchestra, Swedish Radio Symphony Orchestra and the Gewandhaus Orchestra Leipzig.
-Maximilian Schmitt is also a specially regular guest of various Parisian Orchestras (Orchestre de Paris/Jesus Lopez-Cobos and Bertrand de Billy, Ensemble orchestral de Paris/Reinhard Goebel, Orchestre National de France/ Andres Orozco-Estrada).
+His wide variety of repertoire covers Monteverdi to Mozart and Mendelssohn.
+He was invited by conductors such as Franz Welser-Möst, Andrew Manze, Daniel Harding, Thomas Hengelbrock, Fabio Luisi and also by orchestras like Akademie für Alte Musik Berlin, Tonhalle-Orchestra Zurich, Bavarian Radio Symphony Orchestra and Symphony Orchestra of the Mitteldeutsche Rundfunk, WDR Symphony Orchestra, Vienna Symphony, Cleveland Orchestra, Swedish Radio Symphony Orchestra and the Gewandhaus Orchestra Leipzig.
+Maximilian Schmitt is also a especially regular guest of various Parisian Orchestras (Orchestre de Paris, Ensemble orchestral de Paris, Orchestre National de France).
 He had the honour of performing with Claudio Abbado at the Lucerne Festival and at the Accademia di Santa Cecilia in Rome.
-A close cooperation connects him with Philippe Herreweghe frequently allowing him to show his wide variety of repertoir, in the present season in concerts with the Royal Flemish Orkest (Strawinsky: Canticum sacrum) as well as with the Collegium Vocale and the Orfeo Barockorchestra (Mendelssohn: Paulus).
-In the season of 2014/2015 he can also be heard with New Japan Philharmonic Orchestra under Ingo Metzmacher with Beethoven`s Missa solemnis, in Bach`s St. Matthew’s Passion with the MDR Symphony Orchestra, in Bach's b-minor-Mass with the Baroque Orchestra Freiburg, the Choir of the Bavarian Radio, in Mendelssohn`s Elias with the RIAS Chamber Choir and at the Salzburg Festival in the leading part of Schubert`s Lazarus with the Camerata Salzburg, again under Ingo Metzmacher.
-He is also closely connected to the WDR Symphony Orchestra with whom he will record in early 2015 with Patrick Lange a CD with Romantic Arias for the label Oehms classics
+A close cooperation connects him with Philippe Herreweghe frequently allowing him to show his wide variety of repertoire.
+At the beginning of the season 15/16 he will guest perform Mahler`s Lied von der Erde at the Zermatt Festival.
+Further performances, amongst others, will include: His debut as Idomeneo in Strasbourg, Mulhouse and Colmar under Hervé Niquet, his debut at Vienna State Opera as Don Ottavio, concerts with Orchestre de Paris (with Bertrand de Billy), with Bach's b-minor-Mass in Nuremberg and Ingolstadt with the Choir of the Bavarian Radio and with Peter Dijkstra at Schleswig-Holstein Musikfestival (Haydn The Seasons).

-Just as important are the operatic performances in the calendar of Maximilian Schmitt, which he sings with Gerold Huber.
-Lately the duo guest performed in the Concertgebouw Amsterdam, repeatedly at the Heidelberg Spring Festival and Cologne Philharmonic.
-Maximilian Schmitt made his debut in London´s Wigmore Hall together with Justus Zeyen, with whom he will also perform in this season at the Oxford Lieder Festival.
-The Lied-CDs of Gerold Huber and Maximilian Schmitt are being released by Oehms classics: After the debut-album „Träumend wandle ich bei Tag“ (Robert and Clara Schumann), Schubert´s Die schöne Müllerin was released in 2013 and presented by the duo in an acclaimed debut at the Schubertiade Schwarzenberg.
+Just as important are the operatic performances in the calendar of Maximilian Schmitt accompanied by the pianist Gerold Huber.
+The duo guest performed at the Concertgebouw Amsterdam, repeatedly at the Heidelberg Spring Festival and Cologne Philharmonic.
+Maximilian Schmitt made his debut in London´s Wigmore Hall together with Justus Zeyen.
+Here he will guest perform again in January 2016, this time with Gerold Huber.
+The duo can also be heard at the Badenweiler Musiktage with Schubert´s Winterreise.
+The Lied-CDs of Gerold Huber and Maximilian Schmitt are being released by Oehms classics: After the debut album „Träumend wandle ich bei Tag“ (Robert and Clara Schumann), Schubert´s Die schöne Müllerin was released in 2013 and presented by the duo in an acclaimed debut at the Schubertiade Schwarzenberg.